 Edit and comment on issues

-In BIMcollab Cloud, as well as with BIMcollab ZOOM or the BCF manager you can add comments to existing issues and edit it’s properties, BIMcollab Cloud From BIMcollab Cloud, you can add comments and edit issues from the Issues page of your project Go ...
+In BIMcollab Nexus, as well as with BIMcollab Zoom or the BCF manager you can add comments to existing issues and edit it’s properties, BIMcollab Nexus From BIMcollab Nexus, you can add comments and edit issues from the Issues page of your project Go ...

 Create references to other issues